 Straightforward German beers for classic palates

-Traditional, clean German-style lagers attracts beer enthusiasts to the Bierstadt Lagerhaus bar.
+Traditional, clean German-style lagers attract beer enthusiasts to the Bierstadt Lagerhaus bar.
 This lager-only brewery is housed in a massive 21,000-square-foot production facility called The Rackhouse, also home to a cidery and a kitchen serving a menu of beer-inspired dishes.
-Bierstadt’s location in the RiNo neighborhood is also within walking distance to several other visit-worthy breweries like Epic Brewing Co., Ratio Beerworks and Our Mutual Friend.
+Bierstadt’s location in the RiNo neighborhood is also within walking distance to several other visit-worthy breweries like Epic Brewing Co., Ratio Beerworks, and Our Mutual Friend.

 Art and science combine at this forward-thinking brewery

 Prepare to get nerdy.
 Started by three avid homebrewers, Cerebral Brewing perfects the traditional and pushes boundaries in equal measure.
 The taproom is a much cooler version of a high school chemistry classroom, with even cooler homework.
 If you’re a fan of IPAs, Cerebral won’t disappoint, but experimental brews take advantage of barrel-aging, interesting ingredients and mixed fermentation, drawing a lot of attention from beer buffs.